WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 We chose Visual Studio Code"VSCode" as a text editor or an IDE to use and make our project not only because it is simple and straight forward to work on, but very familiar for us to work with too as we already managed projects with its help in the past.

 Our web application can let the user create his/her own account which grants access to the index page where all of the available content will be displaced for choice.
-The user will be able to resolve different quizzes and see his results upon completing them.
+The user will be able to solve different quizzes and see his results upon completing them.

 ## Intended audience
 Intended to be used by anyone who is interested in resolving quizzes of different difficulties composed of a multitude of questions on a plethora of topics.